Jeriann/Jeriann/README.md

-Hi, I’m @Jeriann
+Hi, I’m @Jeriann,
-Im a high school student that is trying to learn programming Im very interested in Game Development and Web Development wish me luck
+Im a high school student that is trying to learn programming, Im very interested in Game Development and Web Development.
+Wish me luck